Syria

 What is Happening?

-After more than a decade of war, Syria awoke to a new future with the sudden fall of Syrian President Bashar al-Assad.
+After more than a decade of war, Syria awoke to a new future with the fall of Syrian President Bashar al-Assad in December 2024.
 The country faces an acute humanitarian and economic crisis as it looks to rebuild.
-Massive destruction is widespread, and nearly half the country’s pre-war population are displaced.
+Destruction is widespread, and nearly half the country’s pre-war population are displaced.
 Meanwhile, Syrian refugees face the threat of forcible return despite grave risks.

 What Must Be Done?

 Syrian NGOs and communities on the front lines are critical partners for aid access and provision to Syrians across the country.
-Refugees International is advocating for robust support for the humanitarian response in Syria and for safe and dignified returns for Syrians going back to their country.
+Refugees International is advocating for robust support for the humanitarian response in Syria, especially those most in need, and for safe and dignified returns for Syrians going back to their country.

 Latest Reports and Briefs